 Riverside Park, just a short walk from the River’s Edge, contains tennis courts, basketball court, running track, pavilions, a children’s playground and a baseball field.

 Dark Hollow Woods is a nice system of short trails through hilltop woods and gorges along Plum Creek.
 The trails are dog friendly, provide off leash exercise and are well maintained.View Oakmont Parks Map

 Allegheny Avenue is lined with charming, locally owned salons, spas and boutiques.
 All the basics and more are conveniently located within walking distance.
 Discover one of a kind pieces of jewelry, clothing, accessories and antiques.
 Treat your self to a day of superior spa services.
-Some town favorites include Mulberry Antiques, SugarPlum Baby Boutique, La Perla, Crimson Couture, Amanda Lee Glassware, Oakmont Skin Care, Lon Michaels Wellness Spa & Salon, Vintage Rose Day Spa and more.
+Some town favorites include Mulberry Antiques, The Medicine Shoppe, Posh + Precious, La Perla, Crimson Couture, Amanda Lee Glassware, Oakmont Skin Care, Lon Michaels Wellness Spa & Salon, Vintage Rose Day Spa and more.

 Oakmont is a popular food destination in Pittsburgh.
-Favorites include Hoffstot’s, Chelsea Grill and Oakmont Tavern.
-Oakmont Bakery was recognized as America’s Best Bakery in 2013, by Bake Magazine.
-What’s Cookin At Casey’s is an excellent, Italian Restaurant awarded a Silver Reader’s Choice Award, by Trib Total Media.
+Favorites include Hoffstot’s, Chelsea Grill, Oakmont Tavern and Pub 333.
+Oakmont Bakery was recognized as America’s Best Bakery in 2013 by Bake Magazine and What’s Cookin At Casey’s is an excellent, Italian Restaurant awarded a Silver Reader’s Choice Award by Trib Total Media.